fiskaltrust/rollout-doc/technical-operations/rollout-automation/api-templating.md

 :::caution

-If using the shell, please pay particular attention that all applicable characters are appropriately escaped.
-[Shell escaping](#shell-escaping) has more details on that.
+If using the shell, please pay attention that escaping is appropriately used on all applicable characters.
+If you are in doubt, read [Shell escaping](#shell-escaping) for more details.

 :::